Quick start

 adaptation_run_id = response.adaptation_run_id

-print(f"Adaptation job started: {adaptation_run_id}")import { NotDiamond } from 'notdiamond';
+print(f"Adaptation job started: {adaptation_run_id}")import NotDiamond from 'notdiamond';

 const client = new NotDiamond({api_key: process.env.NOTDIAMOND_API_KEY});

-// Define target models
+// Define target models to optimize for

 const targetModels = [

-{ provider: 'anthropic', model: 'claude-sonnet-4-5-20250929' }
+{ provider: 'google', model: 'gemini-2.5-flash' }

 ];

-// Request adaptation with train/test split
+// Request adaptation

 const response = await client.promptAdaptation.adapt({

-systemPrompt: systemPrompt,
+system_prompt: systemPrompt,

 template: promptTemplate,

-fields: ['question'],
+fields: fields,

-trainGoldens: trainGoldens,
+train_goldens: trainGoldens,

-testGoldens: testGoldens,
+test_goldens: testGoldens,

-targetModels: targetModels,
+target_models: targetModels,

-evaluationMetric: 'LLMaaJ:Sem_Sim_1',
+evaluation_metric: 'LLMaaJ:Sem_Sim_1',

-prototypeMode: true
+prototype_mode: true

 });

-const adaptationRunId = response.adaptationRunId;
+const adaptationRunId = response.adaptation_run_id;

-console.log(`Adaptation job started: ${adaptationRunId}`);4.
-Check results
+console.log(`Adaptation job started: ${adaptationRunId}`);Prototype mode

 You can monitor your adaptation job status either programmatically via the API or in your Not Diamond dashboard.